Advice for Freshmen and Sophomores

 5) Casually begin to research colleges, knowing that you don’t yet have full information

 Every family has a different approach to school research: some want to visit every potential school on the list; others are focused on a few key schools.
 I suggest you visit schools of different types as it works for the family schedule: large, small, public, private.
-Start with schools that are easy to get to, including ones in state.
+Start with schools that are easy to travel to locally.
 Do not fall in love with any one school at this stage, but rather work on understanding which factors you care about most.
-Read more
+Read more.

-Parent note: I took my own advice and started casual college visits the summer before my oldest son’s junior year.
+Parent note: I took my own advice and started casual college visits the summer after my oldest son’s sophomore year.
 He is an art student, so we booked a campus tour at an art and design school near where our family was vacationing.
 This school gave us a benchmark against which to measure the schools that we visited in a more targeted way during his junior year.
-Now, as he begins his senior year, we feel prepared, having visited many of the colleges on his list (and reserving some far away schools for visits this winter/spring if he is accepted).
+By his senior year, we felt prepared, having visited many of the colleges on his list.
+Ultimately, he chose to attend a college we homed in on in fall of senior year after researching several others.

 Free Download: I’ve created a template for you to capture your college research notes.
 You can save a copy of CTK Research Notes and modify for your own purposes using this list of questions.